Marie’s Policy Positions

 Federal funding for local law enforcement should be restored in areas with complex crime patterns, while deeper collaboration across federal agencies works to eradicate organized crime.
 At the same time, federal legislation should be advanced to address fraud against consumers and businesses, ensuring that economic crimes are treated with the same seriousness as violent ones.

-Individuals who have been in the United States for ten years and have not committed any crimes should be eligible for naturalization without the ability to vote or receive entitlements.
+Individuals who have been in the United States for ten years and have not committed any crimes should be eligible for naturalization.
 I will protect DACA recipients.
 Inhumane ICE tactics must be stopped in American cities.

 H-1B visas should be made more available provided that native workers are not being displaced in the process.
 Seasonal work visa programs should also be expanded with stronger protections for migrant workers, ensuring that the people who come here to work are treated with dignity and fairness.